ashleyd480/noob-algorithm-code-practice/my-leetcode/20-valid-parentheses.md

 ## Attempt 4
 I got to shoutout this Leetcoder Vikas for his awesome [solution](https://leetcode.com/problems/valid-parentheses/solutions/3399077/easy-solutions-in-java-python-and-c-look-at-once-with-exaplanation).
 Learned how we can apply a stack to solve this!

-Basically, we know that if we see an opening parens, then it should have a closing parens to be a legit pair.
-For each open parens, we add its closing parens to the stack.
-Like say we have `{[)` --> we would add to the stack: `}, ]..` and then the next char `)`is a closing char so we use the final `else if` to check that closing char and we see "oh, it's not equal to the last character in the stack which is `]` so we know it's not a match.
-Alrighty- bye felicia- exit this loop by the return statement- return false and we out.
-Oh, and that last `else if` would also go "bye felicia" if the stack were empty which means that well we never even started with an opening character.
-You know if you start with a closing parens, no way it's going to be a match so bye and we out!

 ```
 public class Solution {